divya-chopra/docker-security/README.md

     useradd testuser   ---> Not permitted
     chown testuser:root test.txt    ---> Not permitted

-Best Practice: Allow minimum capabilities that are must to run the application.
+Best Security Practice: Allow minimum capabilities that are must to run the application.